rcsb/strucmotif-search/README.md

 | `number-threads` | Number of worker threads | available processors |
 | `undefined-assembly-identifier` | If allowed: What's the identifier of undefined assemblies? | `0` |

 Configure by placing your `application.properties` on the classpath.
+All properties specific to this project must be prefixed with `strucmotif.`.

 ## Index Structure Data and Run Updates
 You will need to process your corpus of structure data before using the service.
 This will create an optimized version of